 High (very configuration-dependent)

-NOTE: In recommended installations, Veritas NetBackup systems should always be restricted to trusted-host access.
+NOTE: In recommended installations, Symantec Veritas NetBackup systems should always be configured to be restricted to trusted-host access.
 The Veritas NetBackup Server and clients should never be exposed external to the network.
-While the servers and clients are still potentially susceptible to an insider-based attack, this greatly reduces the risk from unauthorized remote access through external, unauthenticated type of attacks.
+The servers and clients could still be potentially susceptible to an insider-based attack however; this recommended configuration greatly reduces the risk from unauthorized remote access through external, unauthenticated vectors.

 |Exploit publicly available||No|

-Multiple buffer overflow vulnerabilities have been identified in daemons running on Veritas NetBackup Master, Media Servers and clients.
-An attacker, able to access a vulnerable Veritas NetBackup server or client and successfully exploit any of these issues, could potentially execute arbitrary code resulting in possible unauthorized, elevated privileged access to the targeted system.
+Multiple vulnerabilities have been identified in Symantec's Veritas NetBackup Master, Media Servers and clients.
+An attacker, able to access a vulnerable NetBackup host and successfully exploit these issues, could potentially cause execution of arbitrary code resulting in possible unauthorized, elevated access to the targeted system.

 The overflows occur due to a failure to do proper input validation of incoming data.
-A remote attacker who successfully gains network access to an affected system and successfully passes a specifically crafted packet through one of the supported protocol vectors to these vulnerable daemons could potentially execute arbitrary code with elevated privileges on the targeted system.
+A remote attacker who successfully gains network access to an affected system and successfully passes a specifically crafted packet through one of the identified vectors to this vulnerable daemon could potentially execute arbitrary code with elevated privilege on the targeted system.

-Symantec knows of no exploitation of or adverse customer impact from these issues.
+Symantec knows of no exploitation of or adverse customer impact from any of the issues noted in this advisory.

-The patches listed above for affected products are available from the following location:
+The patches listed above for affected products are available from the "Related Documents" section of the following Technote:

 Implement NetBackup Access Control (NBAC) on NetBackup Servers and Clients